 A business may raise money in a number of ways, including by offering loans, debentures, and shares.
 Issuing shares under the right of issue is one of the easiest ways to bring capital into the business.
-Existing stock shareholders get a right in right issues of shares equal to their present ownership stake in the company.
+Existing stock shareholders get the right to issue shares equal to their present ownership stake in the company.
 The company’s owners have three options: they may accept the deal, reject it, or abandon it in favour of someone else.
-If accepted by every member, the right issue has no effect on the number of vote rights.
+If accepted by every member, the right issue does not affect the number of voting rights.

 The Right Issue of Shares: Definition